 A chap at a customer service desk in the station kindly informed me that, rather than awaiting the next direct Blackburn train, I could get on one going via Rochdale and change at Todmorden, which I duly did.
 (The chap in question seemed relieved at having an easy request; he had unfortunately spent the last few minutes being shouted at by an angry passenger.)
 The train was about as crowded as the one I’d failed to get on in the end, but I got there early and got a place.

 The train became a lot less crowded after the first few stops, but was significantly delayed.
 Keeping my eye on the train tracker app, I ended up realising I’d miss the Todmorden connection, but that the second Blackburn train was soon pretty much immediately behind us.
 I therefore got off a little early, at Mytholmroyd, and waited on the platform for but a moment before getting on the Blackburn train.
-My change at Blackburn all went smoothly, and came with a pleasant surprise (though I’m sure it wouldn’t’ve been pleasant to many): the Clitheroe train was a Pacer – Pacers being a set of classes of train introduced in the 1980, famous for being rattly and generally a bit grim.
+My change at Blackburn all went smoothly, and came with a surprise: the Clitheroe train was a Pacer.

 I arrived in Clitheroe at around 8pm, only an hour later than I’d originally planned, and walked to the town’s branch of Tesco to stock up on groceries, while sending a message to the owner of the cottage I’d be staying in, asking whether there were any local taxi companies he’d recommend.
 As it happened, he very kindly offered to come to collect me himself, so I walked out of Tesco with my shopping, and got directly into his car for the 2-mile drive to the nearby village where I’d be staying, West Bradford.